 observe → evaluate → update memory

-Both processes convert information entropy into physical entropy—gathering data about a system's state, computing based on that information, and generating heat as an inevitable byproduct.
+Both processes convert information entropy into physical entropy.
+They gather data about a system's state, compute based on that information, and generate heat as an inevitable byproduct.

 "Words are pale shadows of forgotten names.
 As names have power, words have power.
 Words can light fires in the minds of men.
 Words can wring tears from the hardest hearts.
 There are seven words that will make a person love you.
 There are ten words that will break a strong man's will.
 But a word is nothing but a painting of a fire.
 A name is the fire itself.”